Dolby Atmos is one of the most exciting developments in home theater audio in many years.

 - Mobile devices like phones and tablets

-For this, you will need an HDMI ARC connection and Dolby Digital Plus audio support.
+You will need an HDMI ARC connection and Dolby Digital Plus audio support for this.

 Most newer TVs will be fine, but anything before 2018 may have problems.